-- Optimise your database every now and then.
-ALWAYS back up your website first and only use reputable plugins for this – WP-Optimize is good.
+- Regularly optimise your database, but always remember to back up your website first and only use reputable plugins for this – WP-Optimize is good.

 - LiteSpeed Cache – though this is only worth using on servers running LiteSpeed.
 Otherwise I’d recommend WP Super Cache, and I’ve heard good things about WP Rocket.
 A caching plugin should ideally also: